 What To Do In The Hunter Valley

-There are other things to see/do in Hunter region such as biking through the vineyards, enjoying a romantic stay in one of the boutique vineyards etc.
+There are other things to see/do in the Hunter region in addition to wine tasting, such as biking through the vineyards, enjoying a romantic stay in one of the boutique vineyards, etc.

-Hot Air Balloon Safaris over the wineries is another amazing activity which you don’t want to miss.
+Hot Air Balloon Safaris over the wineries is another amazing activity that you don’t want to miss.

-If you want to relax and enjoy some of the best countryside in New South Wales, drive down to the Southern Highlands, located just 2 hours outside of Sydney.
+If you want to relax and enjoy some of the best countryside in NSW, drive south down to the Southern Highlands, located just 2 hours south of Sydney.

-Southern Highlands are also famous for the beautiful spring colours, and a visit during the month of April will take your breath away!
+You’ll find the Southern Highlands is also famous for the beautiful spring colours, and a visit during the month of April will take your breath away!

 What To Do In The Southern Highlands

-Bowral is famous for being the birthplace of Don Bradman, the greatest cricketer the world has ever seen.
+Day trips to Bowral will bring you to the birthplace of Don Bradman, the greatest cricketer the world has ever seen.

 Here you can visit the Bradman Museum and the International Cricket Hall of Fame.
 Learn all about Bradman’s milestones in his private life as well as in the world of cricket.